 This is a summary of the installation instructions.
-For further details, refer to readme.txt, which will also be located in the installation directory.
+For further details, refer to readme.txt, which is also located in the installation directory.

-Important: The readme.txt file includes the following points.
+Important: The readme.txt file emphasizes the following points.

-- Do not install XCopy over an existing OUI-based Oracle home installation. - If you do multiple ODAC product installations to the same directory, specify the same Oracle home name each time. - By default, ODAC products and dependencies will be installed without a check to see if there are newer product versions already installed.
+- Do not install XCopy over an existing OUI-based Oracle home installation. - If you do multiple ODAC product installations to the same directory, specify the same Oracle home name each time. - By default, ODAC products and dependencies are installed without a check to see if there are newer product versions already installed.